Australia Tourist Guide -> South Australia -> Adelaide Places to Go, See and Visit - with Map

 SkyCity

 SkyCity Adelaide occupies a large (formerly unused) portion of the classically designed, extremely well maintained central railway station in downtown Adelaide.
 The venue offers a casino with machines and table games, live music seven days a week, and several restaurants.
-Phone (08) 8218 4273 - #3 on the Map
+Phone (08) 8218 4273 - #3 on the map.

 Adelaide Zoological Gardens

 Established in 1883, Adelaide Zoo is the second oldest in Australia.
-Located adjacent to Torrens Lake and Botanic Park, the zoo's lush mature gardens, heritage buildings and tranquil setting contribute to a delightful day's outing.
+Located adjacent to Torrens Lake and Botanic Park, the zoo’s lush mature gardens, heritage buildings and tranquil setting contribute to a delightful day outing.

 The zoo’s collection is diverse and continually varied.
 For the kids there are lawns to play on, secret paths to explore and a children’s zoo.
 You can dine at the ‘Lyrebird Cafe,’ stop for a snack at the kiosk, or even bring a picnic lunch to enjoy under a shady tree.
-Phone (08) 8267 3255. #11 on the Map
+Phone (08) 8267 3255. #11 on the map.

 Adelaide Surrounds